ruien0630/teamfyp/output_md/Singapura Finance - Annual Report 2020.md

 | No   |                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                           | No                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                        | No                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                        |

 ![Image](output_md\Singapura Finance - Annual Report 2020_artifacts\image_000028_dee661cb45125ee6d47a6dbf7eff0212ffa4132aeacfb8611a1920eebf770ffb.png)
+**Description**: The image shows a black and white icon representing a pair of open scissors, positioned above a vertical dashed line.
+This is a common symbol used to indicate a place where something should be cut.

 **Description**: The image shows a simple, black and white icon of a pair of open scissors positioned next to a vertical dashed line, suggesting a "cut along the dotted line" instruction or a feature for trimming or cropping.